Willard InterContinental Washington: Notable guests

 In 1935 the hotel was used as a place of confinement for William P. MacCracken Jr., Assistant Secretary of Commerce for Aeronautics, after he was convicted of contempt of Congress in the Air Mail scandal.
 According to The Washington Post, "Chesley Jurney, the Senate sargeant at arms, had no place to hold MacCracken who, after being sentenced, showed up at Jurney's house and stayed the night.
 The next day he was confined to a room at the Willard Hotel."

 During World War II the British government rented several of the Willard's floors for its supply organization.
 Jean Monnet had his office there.
 In 1997 a memorial plaque was erected near the hotel's entrance to commemorate this episode.

 Martin Luther King Jr., wrote his famous "I Have a Dream" speech in his hotel room at the Willard in 1963, in the days leading up to his August 28 March on Washington for Jobs and Freedom.

-On September 23, 1987, it was reported that Bob Fosse collapsed in his room at the Willard and later died.
-It was subsequently learned that he actually died at George Washington University Hospital.

 Among the Willard's many other famous guests are P. T. Barnum, Mark Twain, Walt Whitman, General Tom Thumb, Samuel Morse, the Duke of Windsor, Harry Houdini, Gypsy Rose Lee, Gloria Swanson, Emily Dickinson, Jenny Lind, Charles Dickens, Bert Bell, Joe Paterno, and Jim Sweeney.

 Steven Spielberg shot the finale of his film Minority Report at the hotel in the summer of 2001.
 He filmed with Tom Cruise and Max von Sydow in the Willard Room, Peacock Alley and the kitchen.
 A replica of the terraced roof of the office building was constructed on a soundstage for the final scene.

 On February 22, 2012, Australian Foreign Minister Kevin Rudd gave a dramatic resignation speech in the hotel's Douglas Room.

+In the days leading up to the 2021 January 6 United States Capitol attack, a series of rooms and suites in the hotel functioned as an informal command center headed by Donald Trump's personal lawyer Rudolph Giuliani for a White House plot to overturn the results of the 2020 election.

+The 12th president of South Korea, President Moon Jae-in stayed in the hotel during his 2021 visit.

-Indian Prime Minister Narendra Modi stayed in the hotel during his 2021 US visit.
+Indian Prime Minister Narendra Modi stayed in the hotel during his 2023 visit.

 Rating

+The Willard is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 The AAA gave the hotel four diamonds out of five in 1986.
 The hotel has maintained that rating every year, and received four diamonds again for 2016.
 Forbes Travel Guide (formerly known as Mobil Guide) declined to give the hotel either four or five stars in 2016, but did add it to its list of "recommended" properties.
+In July 2024, Americas Great Resorts added the hotel to its Top Picks as a landmark property.